 Many of these features may seem small or of only mild importance on their own.
 But when you’re trying to manage hundreds of deposition designations and last minute edits before rushing into court, these features, when taken together, can help make or break your case.

-Preparation is the key to handling depositions with aplomb.
-Ensure your organizational methods and deposition prep skills up to par by downloading Nextpoint’s Preparing for Depositions kit.
+Preparation is the key to handling deposition designations.
+Ensure your organizational methods are up to par by downloading Nextpoint’s Deposition Prep Kit.
 It includes bonus tips for executing great video depositions as well.

 Check out our recorded webcasts for more deposition tips: